BoxingOctopusCreative/s3zip/README.md

-Sure, here's a README.md file for the `s3zip` utility:

 # s3zip

 `s3zip` is a command-line utility that downloads the contents of an S3 bucket and archives it to a ZIP file.
 It uses the `boto3` library to interact with the S3 service and the `click` library to provide a user-friendly command-line interface.